HenrikBengtsson/progressr/README.md

 ```
 Error in progressor(along = xs) :
-  A progressor must not be created in the global environment unless wrapped in a with_progress()
+  A progressor must not be created in the global environment unless wrapped in a
-or without_progress() call, otherwise make sure to created inside a function or in a local()
+  with_progress() or without_progress() call.
+Alternatively, create it inside a
-environment to make sure there is a finite life span of the progressor
+  function or in a local() environment to make sure there is a finite life span
+  of the progressor
 ```

 The solution is to wrap it in a `local({ ... })` call, or more explicitly, in a `with_progress({ ... })` call: